RafaelMolyna/Toughest-Codes-Archive/README.md

 only to find... nothing?
 Even when you do find one, a 50-line C++ file with zero comments isn\'t always helpful.

+**This repository is my contribution to filling that void!**

 When I started programming, I jumped into **Competitive Programming** to fill the gaps in my knowledge of Computer Science algorithms and data structures.
 I practiced extensively on **Beecrowd** (formerly URI Online Judge), enjoying its friendly interface and categorized difficulty levels.

+So I'm providing here some revised solutions I created at that time, solving some of the most intrincated and challenging problems in the platform.
+Some of them are really creative and smart, and took me a bunch of time and deep reflection.
+Enjoy! 🎉

 ### 💭 The Philosophy